 2018 was a capital year for us, as it relates to traveling.
 We were able to visit four state capitals, including Little Rock, Arkansas.
 In each of these cities, we spent the majority of our time in the downtown areas.
-Each one offered a different experience, but we found a common thread between all of them.
-In each city, they are seeing a resurgence of interest in their urban cores.
+Each offered a different experience, but we found a common thread between them.
+Each city is seeing a resurgence of interest in its urban cores.
 This has led to an increase in commerce, which gives visitors plenty of options for food, shopping, and entertainment.
 The Clinton Presidential Library sits downtown Little Rock, and draws thousands of visitors annually.
 With so many already in the know about this place, we decided to skip a visit and focus on some of the other attractions that can be found during a stay in Rock Town.
 Of course, we still had to take a stroll down to the site to examine the architecture and surrounding landscapes.

 We want to thank Little Rock CVB and the local businesses for their hospitality.
 Rest assured that all opinions are our own.